PierrunoYT/LinguaSync/README.md

 ## Contributing

-Contributions to InstantLingo are welcome.
+Contributions to LinguaSync are welcome.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch: `git checkout -b <branch_name>`.